Mailing, USPS, Postal Regulations

 • merchandise

-In Marketing Mail, postcard-size pieces are classified the same as letters.
+In Standard or Marketing Mail, postcard-size pieces are classified the same as letters.
 Dimensions: up to 15 inches by 12 inches; weight: up to 16 ounces; thickness: up to ¾”.

 In-home time windows are not guaranteed.
 Because First Class mail has priority, Marketing Mail delivery times can range from 5-20 days or more.
 Seasonal peak volumes and other factors may contribute to delays in getting these mail pieces processed and delivered by USPS.

 This class is called “bulk mail” for a reason: a campaign requires a minimum quantity of 200 pieces (or weight of 50 pounds) to qualify.
-As far as Marketing Mail pricing goes, there is no single postage rate that covers all commercial or non-profit mail.
-Rather, it depends on weight, size, how many pieces go the same zip codes, and other criteria.
+As far as Standard or Marketing Mail pricing goes, there is no single postage rate that covers all commercial or non-profit mail.
+Rather, it depends on weight, size, how many pieces go the same ZIP codes, and other criteria.

 What is Non-Profit Marketing Mail?